 Q. How do I find a doctor for my brain tumor surgery?

 A. Brain tumor treatment requires an intensive approach by the neurosurgeon.
 If you are looking for experienced neurosurgeons in India, you can consult Medicare Spots.
 We have state of the art techniques and equipment to make brain surgery a success.

 Q: Should a person be worried about Headaches?

 A: There are various causes for headaches.
 Many people experience headaches throughout their lifetime, but there certain patterns will tell-tale signs of a more serious, underlying problem.
 A patient must seek doctors attention if there is a headache.

-A: Brain tumours are commonly classified as benign or malignant.
-Different types of tumours can produce unique symptoms depending on their location in the brain.
+A: Brain tumors are commonly classified as benign or malignant.
+Different types of tumors can produce unique symptoms depending on their location in the brain.

-Malignant Tumours: are generally considered to be more dangerous and tend to develop faster and more aggressively.
+Malignant Tumors: are generally considered to be more dangerous and tend to develop faster and more aggressively.

-Benign Tumours: are slow growing tumours and are less likely to grow back after the treatment.
+Benign Tumors: are slow growing tumors and are less likely to grow back after the treatment.

 A: Patients should call the doctor if they experience seizure, severe headache, worsening neurological problems, fever or chills, swelling of the ankles, bleeding or bruising, severe nausea or vomiting, and skin rash.